edictlab/RIAdemo/README.md

 # RIA development in Ruby - Prototype

-This is a demo application for the development of Rich Internet Applications (RIA) inthe Ruby programming language.
+This is a demo application for the development of Rich Internet Applications (RIA) in the Ruby programming language.
 It is implemented in JRuby utilizing Vaadin, a Java framework for the RIA development.

+The application can run on any operating system with Java Virtual Machine installed.

 ## Tutorial for running the demo application

 First, we need JRuby.
-Install JRuby from the [JRuby site](http://jruby.org) following the [directions from the site](http://jruby.org/#2).
+Install JRuby from the [JRuby site](http://jruby.org) by downloading the appropriate `.zip` file and following the [directions from the site](http://jruby.org/#2).

 The demo application stores the data into a Sqlite database utilizing the DataMapper object-relational mapper.
 Hence, we have to install Sqlite adapter and the DataMapper gem.

 ### Installation of Sqlite adapter
-  For Debian / Ubuntu
+  For Debian / Ubuntu, run the command in the command prompt:

   `sudo apt-get install libsqlite3-dev`

-  For RedHat / Fedora
+  For RedHat / Fedora, run the following command:
   `sudo yum install sqlite-devel`

+For other Linux distributions run the equivalent command that will install required drivers.
+The same applies for any version of the Windows operating system.

 Now install the Sqlite3 adapter Ruby gem:
 `jruby -S gem install dm-sqlite-adapter`